Hoblirm/CppConsole/README.md

 CppConsole
 ==========

-This application is a C++ console which allows a developer to quickly execute C++ code without going through the painful process recompiling.
+This application is a C++ console which allows a developer to quickly execute C++ code without going through the painful process of recompiling.
 The application gives the developer a sandbox to play with new code without disturbing their current project.
 Using this application can greatly reduce downtime by allowing the developer to spend more time coding and less time compiling.
 CppConsole is intended to mimic scripting language consoles such as Ruby's irb.

 Installation
 ============